 The size of the sculpture is over life-size, contributing to the awe-inspiring effect it has on viewers.

-It is currently on display at the Glyptothek of Munich, as it was discovered in the 20th century by the German Archaeological School on Aegina.
+It is currently on display at the Glyptothek of Munich, since it was discovered in the 20th century by the German Archaeological School on Aegina.

 The figure is part of a vast sculptural program originally arranged on the impressive Aphaia temple on the Greek island of Aegina, which was built around 600 BC.